 If your tests indicate that you need a deep cleaning or scale root planning, I will not agree to perform a regular cleaning.
 A regular cleaning will not do you any good under these circumstances.
 You will need to seek another dentist.

 I typically refer patients to Foot Hill College, UOP or UCSF dental schools if they cannot afford the cost of deep cleaning.
 In my office, the cost of a full-mouth deep cleaning ranges from about $1,100 to $1,300.
 Besides the cleaning procedure itself, any dentist or Menlo Park or periodontist in Menlo Park will need to supply you with prescriptions of PeriodRx oral rinse and a combination of two antibiotics.
-This will help to determine if your teeth require laser or further treatment.
+This will help to determine if your teeth require further treatment.
 Deep cleaning alone will not do you any good.
 It is also essential to brush and floss twice daily and take your prescriptions.

 After the clinical exam and x-ray review, I will put together a plan to help you achieve your oral health goals.
 For simple procedures, I will go over the x-rays with you and explain the plan to you, along with a breakdown of the costs.
 We will also set up your next appointment.
 For more in depth procedures, I might schedule another appointment to discuss your procedure in greater detail.

 Returning patients are asked to update their health status, home address, phone number and dental insurance information after 6 months.
 This greatly helps us to keep your records and health information up to date.
 I will also ask specific health questions, like whether you have had any recent medical conditions or heart problems, and I will perform a follow-up oral cancer screening and teeth cleaning.
 If necessary, I may also take more x-rays.